The 2022 Beijing Winter Olympics, by the numbers

 99

-In degrees Fahrenheit, this is the body temperature will trigger an alarm in the armpit thermometers that some staff members are required to wear, thereby warning of a fever.
+In degrees Fahrenheit, the body temperature that will trigger an alarm in the armpit thermometers sewn into the uniforms of some staff, designed to warn of a fever.
 Anybody who catches COVID will be booted from the games.

 7